Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 Nutrients and nail health

-There are certain nutrients that are important for nail health.
+Certain nutrients are essential for nail health.
 These include:

 • Vitamin A